pludoni/ba_upload/README.md

 connection.upload(file: File.open(ARGV[0]))
 ```

-Save to a file and just run it with the xml file as argument
+Save to a file and just run it with the xml file as argument.

 ### Downloading "misc" files